 From July 2018, I will be an Assistant Professor in the Department of Global Studies at the University of California, Santa Barbara.
 During the 2018-2019 academic year, I will be on leave as a postdoctoral fellow at the Sié Chéou-Kang Center for International Security and Diplomacy at the University of Denver’s Josef Korbel School of International Studies.

 My research interests include civil wars, regimes and regime transitions, revolutions, violence, and the political economy of development, with regional interests in the politics of Africa, Latin America, and the Lusophone countries.
 I also have research and teaching interests in qualitative and mixed methods research methodology.
 In my research I use interviews, archival research, comparative historical analysis, and statistical analysis of survey data and cross-national datasets.
-My work has been published or is forthcoming in journals including Afrique Contemporaine, Civil Wars, Genocide Studies and Prevention, and the Journal of Democracy, as well as two edited volumes.
+My work has been published or is forthcoming in journals including Afrique Contemporaine, Civil Wars, Genocide Studies and Prevention, and the Journal of Democracy, as well as three edited volumes.

 I was a Democracy Doctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School in 2016-2017, and from 2013-2015 was the student coordinator of the Harvard Political Violence Workshop.